cyanheads/repo-map-generator/README.md

 ## ❔ Why Use a Repo Map

-When working with larger codebases, including a repository map can improve performance and accuracy when using a Language Model (LLM).
-By manually copying and pasting the repo map file or including it as a comment at the top of each code file, you provide the LLM with essential context.
+When utilizing a Language Model (LLM) and working with a larger codebase, including a repository map can improve accuracy of generated code.
+We manually copy/paste the repo map file or include it as a comment at the top of each code file to provide the LLM with essential context.
 This can lead to better code comprehension and more precise interactions.

 ## 👀 Preview